nVotesOrg/nMix/README.md

 Trustees cooperate to execute the voting protocol such that its privacy and verifiability properties are guaranteed.
 These properties are inherited from the nMix design, which in turn is based on the univote specification.
 Trustees are custodians of election private keys that safeguard vote secrecy.
 When executing the protocol, Trustees retrieve information published and collected by the Bulletin Board.
 Trustees run the nMix software.
 ##### Protocol
 The main steps of the protocol are
-1) The election configuration is defined.
+1) The election configuration is defined and posted to the bulletin board.
 2) Trustees individually validate and sign the election configuration.
 3) Trustees jointly generate the public and private key shares of the election public key.
 4) Trustees mutually validate each other's shares and proofs of correctness.